lsst-ts/ts_watcher/doc/writing_rules.rst

 Examples include:

 * `rules.Enabled` accepts a remote name and SAL index, formatted as ``{name}[:{index}]`` (a standard that can be parsed with `lsst.ts.salobj.name_to_name_index`).
-* `rules.DewPointDepression` is quite complicated.
+* `rules.Humidity` is a good example of a :ref:`rule that uses ESS data <lsst.ts.watcher.writing_rules.ess_data>`.
-  It accepts a list of dew point sensors, another list of temperature sensors, and levels and hystersis.
+  It specifies name, alarm levels, hystersis, and a list of humidity sensors.

 Construct a jsonschema describing the configuration and return it from the `BaseRule.get_schema` classmethod.